ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/basics.txt

-.. _`OpenSplice Enterprise Basics`:
+.. _`Vortex OpenSplice Basics`:

 ############################
-OpenSplice Enterprise Basics
+Vortex OpenSplice Basics
 ############################

-OpenSplice Enterprise is configured using an XML configuration file.
+Vortex OpenSplice is configured using an XML configuration file.
-In this file, the user specifies the architectural model and the OpenSplice Enterprise services that are to run when the DDS infrastructure is started.
+In this file, the user specifies the architectural model and the Vortex OpenSplice services that are to run when the DDS infrastructure is started.

 The ``OSPL_URI`` environment variable refers to the specific XML configuration file that is used for the current deployment.
-The default value refers to the ``ospl.xml`` file located in the ``etc/config`` directory of the OpenSplice Enterprise installation.
+The default value refers to the ``ospl.xml`` file located in the ``etc/config`` directory of the Vortex OpenSplice installation.
 The installation directory itself can be referred to by the ``OSPL_HOME`` environment variable.
-Please see :ref:`The OpenSplice Enterprise Environment` for details of how to set up the OpenSplice Enterprise environment.
+Please see :ref:`The Vortex OpenSplice Environment` for details of how to set up the Vortex OpenSplice environment.

-A number of other sample configuration files that can be used when benchmarking OpenSplice Enterprise are also provided in the ``etc/config`` directory.
+A number of other sample configuration files that can be used when benchmarking Vortex OpenSplice are also provided in the ``etc/config`` directory.

 The ``OSPL_URI`` variable is of the form: